 How to Find a Student Help job on Campus

 To look for on-campus student help positions, view the listing on Wisconsin TechConnect which changes frequently so check back often.

 For additional information and to download the employment application, go to the Finding Employment tab on the Career and Employment Resources webpage.
 We encourage you to write a cover letter to include with your completed employment application.
-You can copy and paste the text from this cover letter template (PDF, 67KB) and modify with your personal information.

 Is a Social Security Number Needed?

 A Social Security Number is not needed to apply for a job.
 F-1 visa holding international students may only apply for a Social Security number after getting an employment offer.

 Off-campus work is ONLY allowed with SEVIS-authorized permission from CIE and, in some cases, also the USCIS.
 As an international student you do not qualify for off-campus work authorization until you have been enrolled full-time in valid visa status for at least one academic year.

 There are three different off-campus work authorizations:

 - Curricular Practical Training (CPT) - To fulfill an internship that is either a requirement or elective option for a program to which you are admitted.
 Unlike other off-campus work permissions that require approval by the USCIS, CPT can be approved directly by CIE, but you must first have a specific internship job offer.
 Log into the ISS Portal to request CPT authorization.